 4) Seal the flanges to the housewrap.

 This is done by using flashing tape, again, first on the sides, and then over the top, so the top layer overlaps both sides.
 This seals the window flange, and ensures that any water has no point of entry.
+This not required by code, but is best practice.

 5) Lap the housewrap